dimatkachuk2607g/portfolio/projects/data_analysis/README.md

-This project demonstrates a data cleaning and analysis using Python and Pandas, It focuses on processing Pokémon data, handling missing values, removing duplicates,forcing correct data types, and creating visualizations with a pie chart of the most popular pokemon type
+This project demonstrates a data cleaning and analysis using Python and Pandas, It focuses on processing Pokémon data, handling missing values, removing duplicates,forcing correct data types, and creating visualizations with a pie chart of the most popular pokemon type.